Engineering

 Why this CV works

-- We understand—capitalising on creative resume designs might seem like a clever way to add visual interest to your sales pitch.
-Unfortunately, they could make you appear unprofessional and harm your chances in an interview in the long run.
-What a shame.
+- We get it—capitalizing on creative resume designs seems like a slick move to add visual interest to your sales pitch.
+Unfortunately, they could make you look unprofessional and hurt your interview chances in the long run.
+What a bummer.
+Go with a simple resume template.
+You’re aiming for something that is easy to read and draws attention to your qualifications.

 Why this CV works